ReichertE/ReichertE.github.io/_posts/2011-06-20-differences-between-germany-and-usa.markdown

 layout: post
 title: Differences between Germany and USA
 date: 2011-06-20
+post description: For this blog post, I thought I'd branch out in another direction.
+I know that before I came to Germany the main thing I was doing was preparing for all the change.
+I was trying to make sure that my transition would be smooth ... and it has been.
 ---
 For this blog post, I thought I'd branch out in another direction.
 I know that before I came to Germany the main thing I was doing was preparing for all the change.
 I was trying to make sure that my transition would be smooth ... and it has been.